 High Powered Representation & Personalized Service

 Being arrested and charged with a crime can be a horrifying and humiliating experience.
 The effects could derail your life and career, and all you want is for it to go away.
 Therefore, you should get the most experienced Georgia Criminal Defense Attorneys on your side now!
 Law enforcement doesn't always conduct a complete investigation, and they may not be open to the possibility that you are not guilty.
 That is why we intervene on your behalf and communicate your innocence to both law enforcement and the prosecution.
-We can defend you even before you case goes to the courtroom!
+Our Criminal Justice Attorneys in Georgia can defend you even before your case goes to the courtroom!
 Do not be intimidated by aggressive prosecutors trying to scare you into accepting a plea deal!
-Instead, call a Georgia Criminal Defense Attorney with a proven track record and experience in courthouses throughout the state to fight the charges.
+Instead, call a Georgia Criminal Defense Lawyer with a proven track record and experience in courthouses throughout the state to fight the charges.

 Why Lawson & Berry Make The Difference

 We work directly with every client through each stage of a criminal case.
 We combine our trial skills, negotiation tactics, and detailed familiarity with the community that might stand between you and a criminal conviction in Georgia.
+Our clients have voted us as Georgia's best criminal lawyers and we have worked hard to earn this title.
 To help us understand your goals better, we ask what the most important things are to you.
 For example:

 - Do you want to avoid jail time?